hartwigmedical/actin/molecular/README.md

-driverLikelihood | HIGH | Either `HIGH`, `MEDIUM` or `LOW` gene | MYC | The gene that has been amplified copies | 150 | Number of copies of this gene in the tumor isPartial | 0 | Indicates whether the gene has been partially or fully amplified in the tumor
+driverLikelihood | HIGH | Either `HIGH`, `MEDIUM` or `LOW` gene | MYC | The gene that has been amplified copies | 150 | Number of copies of this gene in the tumor isPartial | false| Indicates whether the gene has been partially or fully amplified in the tumor

 N losses